Ribbit and Rip It: Writing

 Including Matt Murdock / Daredevil in the series made logical sense to Gao since both he and Walters were lawyers who also happened to be superheroes, and Murdock could show Walters that a balance between the two was possible.
 The arrival of Murdock is an annoyance to Walters because he "came out of nowhere and showed her up" in court and also "takes the high road" afterwards at the bar by buying her a drink.
 After they continue talking, Walters eventually becomes impressed with Murdock and begins to feel the two have a connection, though initially misinterprets him needing to leave suddenly for him not being interested.
-Gao noted the writing room was hoping the two would have "amazing chemistry" and explained that the writers crafted their dynamic to "have this kind of Howard Hawks, very quick back and forth where they're attracted to each other" but are not letting each other know.
+Gao noted the writers' room was hoping the two would have "amazing chemistry" and explained that the writers crafted their dynamic to "have this kind of Howard Hawks, very quick back and forth where they're attracted to each other" but are not letting each other know.
 Eventually Murdock and Walters hook up, which was always the hope from the writers because they believed Murdock "seemed like the right dude for her".

 Marvel.com described the character's appearance as "very much the same Matt Murdock audiences have come to know and love", with actor Charlie Cox stating "it should be and it is always the same character.
 The difference is just like with people, we morph and change and are very different based on what's going on in our lives", with him adapting his portrayal of the character from Marvel's Netflix television series to make his appearance "appropriate" to fit the tone of She-Hulk, portraying Murdock in a good place in his life and making him "a bit cheeky and a bit flirty".
-Cox called it "a really great experiment" for himself and the character to see how Murdock would fit in a more lighthearted setting than what he did with the character in Daredevil (2015–2018), working to ensure he did not become "the butt of the joke [in the episode] because he’s overly serious".
+Cox called it "a really great experiment" for himself and the character to see how Murdock would fit in a more lighthearted setting than what he did with the character in Daredevil (2015–2018), working to ensure he did not become "the butt of the joke [in the episode] because he's overly serious".
 Gao and the writers were never given explicit indication either way if they should approach Murdock as the same from the Netflix series or not.
 The episode also sets up a hallway fight with Daredevil, a prominent set piece from the Daredevil series, only for She-Hulk to crash through the ceiling to break up the fight; this was another moment in the series Gao and the writers used to be meta and subvert a trope by "acknowledg[ing] and teas[ing] the classic Daredevil hallway fight" only to "undercut it" with She-Hulk's entrance.